GabrieleGhisleni/EnergyProject/README.md

 ### Train models

-To re-train the models you will need to add this service and specify the model to train from `["wind", "hydro", "load", "thermal", "geothermal", "biomass", "photovoltaic"]`.
-We also recommend letting `--aug`.
+To re-train the models you will need to add this service and specify which model to train from `["wind", "hydro", "load", "thermal", "geothermal", "biomass", "photovoltaic"]`.
+We also recommend keeping the `--aug` argument.
-**You must have collected some data before doing that, or have done the transfer service**.
+**You must have collected some data before doing that, or having done the transfer service**.

-In [extra-services.yml] add the following code specifying which model do you want to train, or in case you want to retrain them all leave it as it is:
+In [extra-services.yml] add the following code specifying which model you want to train, or, in case you want to retrain them all, leave it as it is:

 ```shell
 # extra-services.yml